Posidonia oceanica: Growth

 Posidonia growth rate is amongst the lowest of marine angiosperms, with its horizontal rhizomes growing from 1 to 6 cm/year, whilst the vertical rhizomes grow from 0.1 to 4 cm/year.
 Growing a new leaf takes about 51 days, exceptionally longer than other types of seagrasses, such as Zostera noltii, which takes roughly 14 days.

 Taxonomy

 The genus Posidonia is named after Poseidon, the Greek god of the seas, while oceanica refers to its former wide distribution.
-Carl Linnaeus gave the first botanical description of this species in Systema Naturae, although the genus was then named Zostera.
+Carl Linnaeus gave the first botanical description of this species in Systema Naturae, although the species was then included in the genus Zostera.
 The APG system (1998) and APG II system (2003) accept the genus as constituting the sole genus in the family Posidoniaceae, which it places in the order Alismatales, in the clade monocots.
 The Angiosperm Phylogeny Website concludes that the three families Cymodoceaceae, Posidoniaceae, and Ruppiaceae form a monophyletic group.
 Earlier systems classified this genus in the family Potamogetonaceae or Posidoniaceae, but belonging to order Zosterales.
 It was published in: A. R. Delile, Description de l'Égypte, in 1813.